viet34tqc/notebook/SEO-for-developers.md

 - Apply `alt` text for images
 - Optimize speed
   - Optimize images
-  - Minify and compress assest
+  - Minify and compress assets
 - URL: needs to explain what the website is about, easy to understand.
 The shorter the better.

 ## Rules